-Although Dr. Sugarbaker is no longer with us, we can help you find other top mesothelioma specialists to treat your cancer.
+Although Dr. Sugarbaker is no longer with us, we can help you find other top mesothelioma specialists to treat your cancer, many of whom were trained by Dr. Sugarbaker.
 Try our Free Doctor Match today.

 Dr. Sugarbaker’s Background

-Along with his brother, Dr. Paul Sugarbaker, Dr. David Sugarbaker was one of five siblings to pursue a career in medicine.
+Along with his brother, Dr. Paul Sugarbaker, Dr. David Sugarbaker was one of five siblings to pursue a medical career.
 All were drawn to surgery at a young age, following in the footsteps of their surgeon father.

-Upon graduating from Cornell University Medical School, Dr. Sugarbaker completed his residency at Boston’s Brigham and Women’s Hospital, where his 25 years of service made an immense impact on the medical community.
+Upon graduating from Cornell University Medical School, Dr. Sugarbaker completed his residency at Boston’s Brigham and Women’s Hospital, where his 25 years of service immensely impacted the medical community.
 He also went on to complete a residency in cardiothoracic surgery at Toronto General Hospital and a pediatric cardiac surgery residency at The Hospital for Sick Children in Toronto.

 During his time at Brigham and Women’s Hospital, Dr. Sugarbaker was recruited as chief of thoracic surgery — a brand new division at the time — which he successfully developed into one of the top cancer programs in the world.

-In 1992, Dr. Sugarbaker established the first general thoracic surgical residency track in the country.
+In 1992, Dr. Sugarbaker established the country’s first general thoracic surgical residency track.
 He mentored close to 100 surgical residents who are now top doctors and have made their own notable contributions toward mesothelioma treatment research.

-Dr. Sugarbaker helped train mesothelioma specialists such as:
+Dr. Sugarbaker helped train and mentor mesothelioma specialists such as: